List of The Dumping Ground characters: Sasha Bellman

 Her old best friend Freya appeared in Ashdene Ridge in Series 7 but she was there to make Sasha's life miserable instead of being a better person.
-However, its unknown where she is currently.
+However, it is unknown where she is currently.

-In Series 9, Sasha gets an opportunity to meet Drew, the lead singer from her favorite band, Death Night Thrashers and tries to stop the band from breaking up.
+In Series 9, Sasha has an opportunity to meet Drew, the lead singer from her favorite band, Death Night Thrashers and tries to stop the band from breaking up.
 Her attempts earn her an opportunity to be Drew's assistant where she is conflicted but after some convincing from Jody and Murphy, she decides to take the opportunity and leave the Dumping Ground.

 Dexter Bellman

 Dexter Bellman, portrayed by Alexander Aze, made his first appearance on 6 October 2015 in series 3 of The Dumping Ground during the episode "Three Days".